pragyasresta29/Recommendation-System/README.md

 # Recommendation-System
 This is an attempt to create a recommendation system using Karl Pearson's coefficient and Euclidean's distance.

 In this project I have used an original dataset from movielens.
+Here, the recommendation engine was built using user-user and item-item based collaborative filtering.
+The source code of the recommendation engine can be retrieved from the "recommendation.py" file.
 The website is of sample purpose to show how recommendation can be shown.

 ##Steps to view the working of recommendation System
 * Copy the project folder to your local server.